-We're delighted to introduce our new part-time communications officer, who started in March 2016 in this new role for Modern Church.
+We're delighted to introduce our new part-time communications officer, Rebecca Paveley, who takes over from Kieran Bohan after five years of raising the profile of Modern Church.